mikesir87/moharra-bug-demo/README.md

 Simply checkout the code and run

 ```
-mvn wildfly:run
+mvn tomcat7:run-war
 ```

-A Wildfly instance will download, startup, and then deploy your app.
+A Tomcat instance will download, startup, and then deploy your app.
 You can then access it at http://localhost:8080/demo.
 From there, you'll have the option to view the bugged or patched demos.